General Overview and Specs

 Main Components

-• Host PC with an isolated network (PCI/e NIC)
+• Host PC with an isolated network card for the camera system (PCI/e NIC)

 • Ethernet Cameras